one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### Confirmed working on:
 - MacOS: **Catalina 10.15.6**
+- MacOS beta: **Big Sur 11.0 (Public Beta)**
 - MrChromebox coreboot: **4.12**
 - OpenCore: **0.6.0**

 #
-This is not meant to be a thorough guide or walkthrough.
+**Disclaimer:** This is not meant to be a thorough guide or walkthrough.
 It is merely a dump of files and notes to get MacOS working on a Dell Chromebook 13 7310.
 I will try to keep this updated as I update my Chromebook to future MacOS releases.
-It may or may not work on your specific device.
+It's not guaranteed to work on your specific device.
 If it doesn't, you likely need to make some sort of changes to the supplied config.plist.
+I do not know what those changes may be.
+I am not responsible for any damage done or data lost by attempting this.

 #
+### Update 08/09/2020
+- Confirmed working on MacOS 11.0 Big Sur Public Beta
+- Config updated
+  - No longer maintaining multiple configs
+- VoodooPS2Controller.kext updated
+  - Most top row keys are now mapped through the kext
+  - Keyboard backlight now controlled with left ctrl + alt + "comma" and "period" keys
+  - Karabiner no longer required!
+- Some clean up/restructuring of readme.md

 ### Update 08/05/2020
 - Switched to SSDT-KBBL.aml for keyboard backlight control
   - DSDT.aml no longer required